Film Retreat / Losing the Plot (2015)

 The programme introduced new cinema from the Filipino Raya Martin, Mati Diop and Ole Giæver alongside classics from Harun Faroki, Margaret Tait and Chick Strand.

-Famous for his filmic hallucinatory trips Raya Martin borrowed from the horror genre in this new feature, How to Disappear Completely as we followed a teenage girl who wants to escape the status quo of her village life.
+Famous for his filmic hallucinatory trips Raya Martin borrowed from the horror genre in this new feature, How to Disappear Completely followed a teenage girl who wants to escape the status quo of her village life.
 We screened a double bill from pioneering filmmakers Margaret Tait & Chick Strand, which are lyrical poems to the landscape and labour.

 And to animate the context of the site, we had East German studio film The Singing Ringing Tree (imagine a combination of Wizard of Oz and Twin Peaks).
 Dark comedy in the form of Out of Nature’ as we watched a middle-everything guy fly solo to connect with nature and the award winning mythical fantasy Tropical Malady by Apichatpong Weerasethakul, a love story set in a forest goaded by spirits and demons.